CourtneyCole123/Shark-Analysis-Team/README.md

 In conclusion, our research sheds light on the complex nature of shark-human interactions and provides a basis for further studies and safety strategies.
 The collective efforts of our team have highlighted significant patterns that could aid in reducing shark attack incidents.

 ## Acknowledgments
-We thank our instructor, Benjamen Alford, at the KU Data Analytics Boot Camp for his support and guidance throughout this project.
+A big shout out to our instructor, Benjamen Alford, at the KU Data Analytics Boot Camp for his support and guidance throughout this project.

 ## References 🌐
 - Global Shark Attack Dataset: [Link to Dataset](https://public.opendatasoft.com/explore/dataset/global-shark-attack/table/?flg=en-us&disjunctive.country&disjunctive.area&disjunctive.activity&dataChart)